 Before Silver King become unresponsive, his opponent tried lifting him to no avail.
 Why was he making it so difficult for Juventud to pick him up?
-Why was he acting as he had just received a devastating finishing move?
+Why was he acting as if he had just received a devastating finishing move?
 Silver King simply wasn’t cooperating.
 Instead of continuing to try to raise his comrade which was becoming an impossibility, Guerrera decided to deliver a strong-style kick to his shoulder/chest area that echoed throughout the venue with a loud “whack!”, pleasing many in the crowd.

 Afterward, Silver King just laid face down unresponsive on the mat.
 With Juventud unable to turn him over despite several attempts, he seemed confused.
 You could almost imagine him saying the words, “What’s going on?” while looking toward referee Black Terry for some guidance.
 Inexplicably, the referee continued to urge Silver King to get up and seemed to see no reason to stop the match.

 Finally, Juventud Guerrera was just barely able to turn Silver King over for the pin.
 The referee counted, but with about a five-second hesitation before reaching three.

 “It seemed to be part of the show at first,” a member of the live audience shared with Camden New Journal, “but then he didn’t get up – and then the medical team was on the stage.
 Everybody was cleared out and lots of police and ambulances were there.”

 Fans chanted “Silver, Silver”, not aware that this was not a wrestler selling his injuries a little too well, and who perhaps playing to the crowd and trying to get his triumphant opponent “over” as they say.
 It was tragically the story of another Mexican luchador who had performed for the last time, doing what he loved.